What You Need to Know About Medical Bankruptcies

 2. Double check your medical bills

 Always ask for an itemized statement so you can look for billing errors.
 These are more common than you might think, and they could end up costing you thousands of dollars if left unchecked.
-If you have questions about your bills, don’t be afraid to contact your medical provider and ask for clarification.
+If you have questions about your bills, don’t be afraid to contact your medical provider and ask for clarification before paying.
 Make sure that all payments from both you and your insurance company have been applied to your bill.

 3. Negotiate a lower rate